Thanks to The Cat Butler for sponsoring this page.

 Remember too, that this rule is put in place based on a 'worst case scenario' to safeguard landlords from pets who might leave mess everywhere and damage their carpets or furnishings.
 So if you are prepared to make certain guarantees in this regard, that rule can often be changed, at least for the duration of your tenancy.

-It's a good idea also, to check your tenancy agreement, to see if your landlord uses the Government's 'Model Tenancy Agreement'.
-This agreement was updated in January 2021, so that landlords using it are no longer able to impose a blanket ban on pets.
-Instead, consent for pets will be the default position.
+Check your tenancy agreement, to see if your landlord uses the Government's 'Model Tenancy Agreement'.
+Since this agreement was updated in January 2021, landlords using it cannot impose a blanket ban on pets.
+Instead, consent for pets is the default position, and they now have to provide a good reason, in writing for not allowing pets.
 Use of the agreement is voluntary though, so not all landlords use it.

 Cats Protection Purrfect Landlords campaignCats Protection's Purrfect Landlords campaign aims to enable more people to keep their pets when renting.
 Their advice pages have guidance for Tenants, when negotiating with Landlords and Letting agents, and information for Landlords about the the benefits of having responsible, cat owning tenants - details here: www.cats.org.uk/purrfectlandlords